scalable-web-systems/typescript-node/README.md

 ## Why Typescript?
 NodeJS has been an incredibly popular backend Javascript runtime environment since its emergence in 2011.
-However, it falls short of providing the developers with the rich strongly typed coding experience that they very much desire.
+However, it falls short of providing the developers with the rich strongly typed coding experience that they covet.
 Wikipedia defines Typescript as:
 > TypeScript is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language